 Seek Assistance

-The application periods to apply for State and FEMA Individual Assistance, SBA Loans and Disaster Unemployment Assistance have been extended to February 20, 2026.
+The application periods to apply for State Individual Assistance, FEMA Individual Assistance, Small Business Administration Loans, and Disaster Unemployment Assistance have been extended to April 3, 2026.
 Read important details below.

 If you have been impacted by Typhoon Halong, it is crucial that you register for both state and federal individual assistance programs and other forms of assistance.

-• Applying to multiple assistance programs increases your chances of receiving the full support your family needs, whether that's help with temporary housing, home repairs, personal property, transportation, or other essential needs.
+• Applying to multiple assistance programs increases your chances of receiving the full support your family needs.

 • Each program provides different types of support, and no single program covers every kind of loss — this is why it's important to apply for more than one.